waml-lang/waml/README.md

       value: ${someValue}
 ```

-At the end of a WAML flow, the contents of the variable store SHOULD be returned.
+At the end of a WAML flow, the contents of the variable store should be returned and the variable store cleared.

 ## Step Library